trackman1997/Thrive/BUILDING.md

 - Unreal Engine 4 (4.16).
   Note: on Linux the engine must be compiled from source.
 Use the `release` branch version.
-- (Ruby)[http://ruby-lang.org] (It is recommended to use RubyInstaller on Windows)
+- [Ruby](http://ruby-lang.org) (It is recommended to use RubyInstaller on Windows)
 - git
 - svn
 - cmake

 Everything except unreal engine must be installed so that it is included in the syustem PATH.

-You can check by opening a command prompt/terminal and running the program by typing its name.
+You can check whether a program is in PATH by opening a command prompt/terminal and running the program by typing its name.
 For example `ruby -v` this shouldn't print an error instead you should get something like this:
 ```